dotnetKyle/MinimalCommandLine/README.md

 # System.CommandLine.Minimal

-A set of minimal builders that sits on top of the `System.CommandLine` namespace to give an experience similar to the ASP.Net Core minimal API builders.
+> A set of minimal builders that sits on top of the
+> `System.CommandLine` namespace to give an experience
+> similar to the ASP.Net Core minimal API builders.
+>

-### Primary Goal:
+> ### Primary Goal:
+>

-The primary goal of this library design is to give the developer the option to separate the api design from the actual logic of the commands or to put it directly with the api design.
+> The primary goal of this library design is to give the developer
+> the option to use one of the following approaches:
+>  * **Separate Approach:** Separate the api design from the actual logic which allows for high testability.
+>  * **Inline Approach:** To put the logic directly with the api design, which allows for maximum readability.

 ## Getting Started